FlyingBBQ/Fim/README.md

 # Fim

-Fim is a 2D puzzle game with random-generated maps and parralel worlds.
+Fim is a 2D puzzle game with random-generated maps and parallel worlds.
+This is a WIP!

 Written in C with the SDL2 library